Employee well-being

 Our global mental wellness offerings include:

-• Benefit plans to support the health of employees and their families, including mental health coverage.
+• benefit plans to support the health of employees and their families, including mental health coverage,

-• Employee Assistance Program (EAP), with 24/7 access to third-party confidential advice and help for employees and their families.
+• Employee Assistance Program (EAP), with 24/7 access to third-party confidential advice and help for employees and their families,

-• Paid and unpaid time off to promote mental health and provide work/life balance.
+• paid and unpaid time off to promote mental health and provide work/life balance,

 Regional mental wellness offerings include:

-• Partially paid sabbatical programs employees can use to recharge, connect with family or pursue personal development.
+• partially paid sabbatical programs employees can use to recharge, connect with family or pursue personal development,

-• Care Days to make it easier for employees to focus on personal priorities, including proactive self-care.
+• Care Days to make it easier for employees to focus on personal priorities, including proactive self-care,

-• Mental health training for people leaders
+• mental health training for people leaders.

 In terms of physical workplace safety, we continue to drive a range of safety initiatives to prevent accidents and reduce the risk of injury.
 These practices include:

-• Emergency preparedness plans
+• emergency preparedness plans,

-• Ergonomic workstations (chairs, headsets and height adjustable desks) that allow employees to use a workspace in a more comfortable, supportive manner
+• ergonomic workstations (chairs, headsets and height adjustable desks) that allow employees to use a workspace in a more comfortable, supportive manner,

-• Preventative measures for noise exposure
+• preventative measures for noise exposure in Canada,

-• Communication and ongoing engagement
+• communication and ongoing engagement and

 We continue to foster workplace health and safety which includes: